 “Come on… When have we ever gotten into trouble?”

-We already know the tragic ending to Ellie and her best friend’s story.
-That’s what makes Riley’s mischievous words at the close of Left Behind’s opening cinematic all the more poignant.
+We already know the ending to Ellie and her best friend’s story.
+That’s what makes Riley’s mischievous words at the close of the Left Behind DLC’s opening cinematic all the more poignant.
 It will inevitably come to a heartbreaking conclusion.

 Many might question whether this is a story that actually needs to be told.
 From the gut wrenching introduction through to its ambiguous finale, The Last of Us almost never misstepped or faltered.
-Nothing, it’s argued, need be added or taken away from the experience.
+Nothing, it’s argued, need be added or removed from the experience.
 One of the game’s greatest strengths was that it treated its audience like adults.
-It trusted that players were intelligent enough to fill in any blanks themselves, encouraging them to make their own connections without the need for clumsy exposition.
-When Ellie tells Joel in those closing moments about how she and her best friend were bitten – and how only she survived – we picture the event in our minds.
+It trusted that its players were intelligent enough to fill in any blanks themselves, encouraging them to make their own connections without the need for clunky exposition.
+As Ellie tells Joel in those closing moments about how she and her best friend were bitten – and how only she survived – we picture the event in our minds.
 We imagine just how terrible it must have been for her but we never actually see it happen.
-Despite this being the defining part of Ellie’s backstory, we didn’t need to.
+Despite this being such a defining part of Ellie’s backstory, we didn’t need to.

 Year of Release: 2001

 Price: £2.00 (CEX, Wood Green, North London)